Secure File Sharing

 If you’ve come to the conclusion that you need to adopt a new secure file transfer solution, the first step you should take is to create a list of the requirements the solution must adhere to.

 Not sure where to start?
-Here are some must-have features and capabilities to add to your secure file sharing checklist:
+Here are some must-have features and capabilities to add to your secure file transfer checklist:

 1. State-of-the-Art Security